RodrigoPAml/Cryptography/README.md

 ## How RSA and AES are Used in HTTPS

 RSA and AES are cryptographic algorithms used in HTTPS (Hypertext Transfer Protocol Secure) to provide security for data transmission over the internet.
-HTTPS is the secure version of HTTP and is widely used to protect sensitive information such as login credentials, financial transactions, and personal data.
+HTTPS is the secure version of HTTP that uses SSL (Secure Socket Layer) and is widely used to protect sensitive information such as login credentials, financial transactions, and personal data.

 ### RSA (Rivest-Shamir-Adleman):